 Though the search volume for these keywords is usually pretty low, they are VERY specific.
 The potential they have for conversions and attracting highly relevant traffic is way greater than shorter, general keywords with large search volumes.

-You can clearly see longtail keyword in the above screenshot.
+You can clearly see the longtail keyword in the above screenshot.

 User Intent for a Keyword